flyway/flywaydb.org/documentation/commandline/index.md

 In order to connect with your database, Flyway needs the appropriate JDBC driver to be available in its `drivers` directory.

 Flyway ships with JDBC drivers for the following databases by default:
+- Aurora MySQL
+- Aurora PostgreSQL
+- CockroachDB
+- Derby
+- H2
+- HSQLDB
-- SQL Server
+- MariaDB
 - MySQL
-- MariaDB
+- Percona XtraDB
 - PostgreSQL
+- SQLite
+- SQL Server
 - Sybase ASE
-- H2
-- HSQLDB
-- Derby
-- SQLite

 If your database is not listed here, you need to download its JDBC driver and place it in the `drivers` directory yourself.
+Instructions on where to download the drivers from are provided on the respective documentation pages for each database.

 ## Configuration